A Combined Clock and Compass

 Brain tissue itself has magnetic properties (similar to a protein metallic nanoparticle) and open hysteresis loops have been observed on human brain tissue at room temperature (A Hirt and F Bream 2006).
 Recently it has been found that neurons can be stimulated with (iron oxide) nanoparticles, allowing them to activate brain cells remotely using light or magnetic fields.
 (R Chen et al 2015).

-In transgenic C Elegans, expressing this magnetoreceptor in myo-3-specific muscle cells or mec-4-specific neurons, application of an external magnetic field triggered muscle contraction and withdrawal behaviour of the worms, indicative of magnet-dependent activation of muscle cells and touch receptor neurons.
+X Long claimed to have found that in the case of transgenic C Elegans, (expressing the magnetoreceptor MagR or Iron-sulfur Cluster Assembly 1 ) in myo-3-specific muscle cells or mec-4-specific neurons, application of an external magnetic field triggered muscle contraction and withdrawal behaviour of the worms, indicative of magnet-dependent activation of muscle cells and touch receptor neurons.
 It was also found that the magnetoreceptor could evoke membrane depolrisation and action potentials, generate calcium influx, and trigger neuronal activity in both HEK-293 cells and cultured primary hippocampal neurons when activated by a remote magnetic field.
 The magnetogenetic control of neuronal activity could be dependent on the direction of the magnetic field and exhibits on-response and off-response patterns for external magnetic fields applied.
 The group also screened other species’ genomes and showed variants of both proteins were highly conserved across several animals, including pigeons, monarch butterflies, whales and even humans.
-X Long 2016
+X Long 2016.
+However further research has found that MagR alone can not mediate neuronal activation in response to magnetic stimluation.
+While the possibility exists that MagR, when associated with other proteins such as Cry or linked to other channels such as TRV4 may be used for magnetogenetics, results suggest that more factors seem necessary, in addition to expression of MagR alone.
+K Pang 2017.

 There is a large amount of research findings on the impact of TMS on neural activity, function and behaviour.
 If it is found that humans are magnetoreceptive in any way, this could help us understand how such a navigation function influences the wider organism.
 Links between TMS and magnetoreception have already been made by scientists e.g A V Chervyakov 2015 who suggests that quantum effects underlie the therapeutic benefits of TMS in relation to a number of pathological conditions, including neurological and CNS conditions.
 Chervyakov notes that another important aspect of TMS action is its impact on neuroprotective mechanisms.
 It has been found that the effects of magnetic stimulation influence a variety of factors including neuronal morphology, glial cells, neurogenesis, cell differentiation and proliferation, apoptotic mechanisms, the concentration of neuromediators, ATP, and neurotrophic factors including glucose metabolism, and the expression of certain genes.